Matthew-Lai1/Genesis/docs/docs/guide/components/mui/select.md

 To use the `CustomTextField` as a select dropdown, you simply need to pass the `select` prop to the component.
 The `select` prop makes the text field use the `Select` component internally.

-Additionally, `SelectProps` allows for the further customization of the select text field, accepting an object with some properties that can be used to customize the select component.
+Additionally, `select` of `slotProps` prop allows for the further customization of the select text field, accepting an object with some properties that can be used to customize the select component.

 ### How to use